Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help

 It’s very easy in our writing to say Spot was a loveable dog who always got into trouble.
 However, if we show the dog tearing into the trash while the family’s away and then licking their faces when they get home, it will have a greater impact on the story.

 Thumb through your manuscript and see if there are spots where you can show the readers MORE of who your character is.
 Get them to really feel the connection.
-And print out the character profile worksheet.
-This will ensure you’ve added your character’s personality into your manuscript.
+And print out the picture book plotting worksheet.
+This will ensure you’ve made your character’s personality stand-out in your story.

 Remember, this is supposed to be fun!
 So get on the ground or hang upside down if it will help you become one of the characters that kids love.
 And once you’ve decided on your character, it’s time to create your plot.